niclaszll/kubernetes-quickstarter/README.md

 ## Usage

-_Run the following commands inside the `cloud-do-self-managed/` or `cloud-managed/` directory._

 Provision resources:

 ```sh
 terraform apply -var "do_token=${DO_PAT}" -auto-approve
 ```

-In the case of the self-managed cluster, SSH connection details will be printed to your console once Terraform has successfully finished provisioning all resources.

-If you are using the DOKS setup, you can access the cluster directly using `kubectl` without connecting via SSH first, since Terraform automatically adds the credentials for your cluster to your local `kubeconfig`.
+You can access the cluster directly using `kubectl`, since Terraform automatically adds the credentials for your cluster to your local `kubeconfig`.

 Destroy resources: